-Farm Environment Plans audits show good management practices are being achieved.
+Farm Environment Plan (FEP) audits show good management practices are being achieved.

 An A grade means the farm is compliant and achieving GMP, while a B grade means the farm is compliant and on track to achieve GMP by the next audit, due to take place two years later.

 The programme is on-track to ensure that by this year all farms that are part of an irrigation scheme have at least one audit and by 2024 all individual farms have been audited at least once.

 In the 2019-20 year, there were 21 certified FEP auditors operating in Canterbury, who completed 1097 FEP audits.

 Achieving on-farm good management practices is key to meeting nitrogen loss limits and mitigating other environmental risks, as well as maintaining and improving freshwater quality across Canterbury.

 Environment Canterbury collects the grade for each audit (see below "What we found") but does not receive each audit report.